girigiribauer/fly-free/README.md

 # Fly Free

-A multpost tool for SNS to Fly Free!
+A multipost tool for SNS to Fly Free!

 > **Note**
 > Author is learning English now.